What does mise en scène mean?

 Mise en scène and blocking

 Blocking refers to the actor's body positions, gestures, movements and their interaction with the environment.
 Blocking is a crucial aspect of visual storytelling, as it can change the whole outlook of a scene.

 Take, Godfather, for example, here Coppola uses blocking to show the Godfather's dominance and the submission of his subjects.
 A little warning, before we continue, I might bring up the Godfather, quite a lot.
 Continue at own risk.

 This might come as a surprise, but the actors are typically the stars of the movie.
-Most often it's what the audience pays attention to – depending on how much cloth Brad Pitt is wearing in that respective scene.
+Most often it's what the audience pays attention to – depending on how much clothing Brad Pitt is wearing in that respective scene.
 Just saying, there's a reason Fight Club became so popular.

-Knowing the audience's eyes almost notoriously follows a shirtless Brad Pitt, you need to think about things like; Does he take a step?
+Knowing the audience's eyes almost notoriously follow a shirtless Brad Pitt, you need to think about things like; Does he take a step?
 Wash his hands?
 Do jumping jacks?
 Grab a drink?
 Does he do it before, while or after he's speaking or moving?
 All these elements can have a significant impact on the dynamics of the scene.